wattlehq/mimosa/README.md

 You can run `./run pip3:outdated` or `./run yarn:outdated` to get a list of outdated dependencies based on what you currently have installed.
-Once you've figured out what you want to update, go make those updates in your `requirements.txt` and / or `assets/package.json` file.
+Once you've figured out what you want to update, go make those updates in the `requirements.txt` and / or `assets/package.json` file.

-Then to update your dependencies you can run `./run pip3:install` or `./run yarn:install`.
+Then to update the dependencies you can run `./run pip3:install` or `./run yarn:install`.
 That'll make sure any lock files get copied from Docker's image (thanks to volumes) into your code repo and now you can commit those files to version control like usual.